 three hours per week (5 weeks)

-For coursework, the feedback to individuals will be offered during on-site marking in the lab.
+For coursework, the feedback to individuals will be offered.

 For exam, the general feedback to the whole class will be given in writing.